A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Introduction

+Our experimental methodology answers two research questions.
+We devise an experimental methodology to answer the following research question: \RQOneCommonShape To address this question, we compute the degree distributions of 50 Java applications and look for commonalities.

-Our experimental methodology is as follows.
-We propose a generative model of software graphs, and then we evaluate its capacity to create graphs whose degree distribution is close to the empirical ones observed in real software systems.
-We compare its fit-to-data to the only comparable model of the literature \cite{BaxterSoftware2008}.
-Our experimental results show that our generative model of software dependency graphs, \algoshortname, both fits the empirical data and outperforms the model proposed in \cite{BaxterSoftware2008}.
-To put it shortly, our generative model is the first to produce software dependency graphs that look like real ones.
+We propose a generative model of software graphs called GD-GNC and we address the second research question: \RQTwoGNCvsBaxter~ First, we evaluate its capacity to create graphs whose degree distribution is close to the empirical ones observed in real software systems and compare its fit-to-data to the closest model of the literature \cite{BaxterSoftware2008}.
+Then, we also compare the graphs generated with GD-GNC and the real graphs through different graph metrics: metrics related to the length of paths to reach a node from an other one, metrics related to the community structure of graphs, degree distributions compared in different ways, and spectral properties.

 To sum up, our contributions are: